eriksuta/AspectJ-Performance-Measurement-Framework/README.md

 # AspectJ-Performance-Measurement-Framework

-This is a simple measurement framework for aspect framework AspectJ.
+This is a measurement framework for the AspectJ programming language targeting its aspect-oriented features.

 Using this framework, one can measure following performance aspects of AspectJ framework: